 An Excludes2 note means, “Not included here.”

-There is nothing documented in the record that indicates the patient has another condition listed in the Excludes2 note, so we cannot code for it.
+Nothing documented in the record indicates the patient has another condition listed in the Excludes2 note, so we cannot code for it.

 A, B, and D are incorrect.

-A. H60.5, Acute noninfective otitits externa, is an invalid code and requires higher specificity.
+A. H60.5, Acute noninfective otitis externa, is an invalid code and requires higher specificity.
 It also relates to noninfective otitis externa rather than the infective type.

 B. H65.01, Acute serous otitis media, right ear, refers to fluid in the middle ear.
-Otitis media is inflammation in the middle ear, and serous pertains to serum, or the type of fluid that is in the middle ear.
-According to Kristin Hayes, RN and Very Well Health, other names for serous otitis media include otitis media with effusion, fluid in the ear, and secretory otitis media.
+Otitis media is inflammation in the middle ear, and serous pertains to serum or the type of fluid in the middle ear.
+According to Very Well Health, other names for serous otitis media include otitis media with effusion, fluid in the ear, and secretory otitis media.
 If the condition is acute, it means it comes on suddenly and is of short duration.

 D. H60.22, Malignant otitis externa, left ear, refers to a complication of swimmer’s ear.
-Nurse Kristin Hayes reports that this condition, sometimes called necrotizing external otitis, is caused by swimmer’s ear spreading to surrounding tissue, including the bones of the face and jaw.
+As Very Well Health indicates, this condition, sometimes called necrotizing external otitis, is caused by swimmer’s ear spreading to surrounding tissue, including the bones of the face and jaw.
 Bacteria usually cause the infection, and diabetes is one of the main risk factors.
-Malignant otitis externa is not a malignancy or cancer, but rather an aggressive infection that can become fatal.
+Malignant otitis externa is not a malignancy or cancer but rather an aggressive infection that can become fatal.
 This code refers to the left ear, which also makes it incorrect.

 How did you do?
 If you sailed through the ICD-10-CM Coding Challenge without any problems, you get the blue-ribbon award.
 Congratulations!